SturdyPose/Yampa-Game-Of-Life/README.md

 ## This project is powered by SDL2 and OpenGL

-What colors represent
+What colors represent:

-Black - Alive Cells
+- Black - Alive Cells

-White - Dead Cells
+- White - Dead Cells

-Red - Cells which are about to die / died in previous iteration Green - Cells which are about to ressurect / alive in next iteration
+- Red - Cells which are about to die / died in previous iteration

+- Green - Cells which are about to ressurect / alive in next iteration

 ![A game example](game-of-life-example.gif)